If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 - Samples are high quality, visually appealing, and well-packaged.

-- Your website is clean and easy to navigate.
+- You design your website such that it is clean and easy to navigate.

 - Ordering is fast, straightforward, and safe.